 This list should include the phone numbers of art galleries, art dealers, and other professionals in the art world.

-Having this information readily available will make it easier for artists to get their work seen by the right people.
+This readily available information will make it easier for artists to see their work by the right people.

 In addition, having an up-to-date list of contacts will ensure that artists can take advantage of opportunities as they arise.